KevinBatdorf/display-widgets/readme.txt

 == Installation ==

-1. Upload `display-widgets.php` to the `/wp-content/plugins/` directory
+1. Upload `where-widgets.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to the 'Widgets' menu and show the options panel for the widget you would like to hide.
 4. Select either 'Show on Checked' or 'Hide on Checked' from the drop-down and check the boxes.